-Legal Services for Prisoners with Children seeks both law students and non-law students with a strong commitment to social justice and prison reform/ abolition for its three internship terms throughout the year.
+Legal Services for Prisoners with Children seeks law students and non-law students with a strong commitment to social justice and prison reform/ abolition for its three internship terms throughout the year.
+We also accept applications from individuals who are not currently students.
 Please read this entire page before contacting us with questions.

 LSPC seeks interns to assist with its community organizing, law and policy, and administrative support work.
 Applicants with experience and/ or interest in any or all of the following areas are encouraged to apply.
 We also strongly encourage applications from individuals personally impacted by systems of mass incarceration.